Anipaleja/TicTacToe/README.md

 # TicTacToe

-The random tictactoe game I made in java because I am bored.
+A simple Tic-Tac-Toe game built in Java — made just for fun when I was bored.
-Feel free to make changes as necessary.
+Feel free to explore, improve, or remix it however you’d like.

-I might make it more advanced in the future using more complex algorithms or AI (Not just a GPT wrapper)
+I might upgrade it in the future using smarter logic or more advanced algorithms — maybe even some actual AI (not just a GPT wrapper).
+Stay tuned!